uviclibraries/html-css/act-1.md

 7.  **List Tag**

 - You can use HTML markup to create two kinds of lists: ordered lists and unordered lists.
 Use an ordered list if you want to display content in a particular order.
 Use an unordered list if the order of the list items does not matter.
-- This will always be one line, so leaving the closing tag on the same line will make it more legible than splitting it up.
-Between the title tags, type “About Me”.
-Save your file and refresh your browser.

 - Ordered lists use an `<ol>` tag and display in a browser as a numbered list.
 Here’s an example of an ordered list: